-Employees shall not accept or engage in any activity, business, or employment during or after working hours that would conflict with the interests of the Town or interfere with the unbiased ability of the employee to discharge his/her duty to the public in the best interest of the Town.
-The Town retains the right to determine that which constitutes a conflict of interest in accordance with appropriate Federal, State, and local statutes, regulations, ordinances, and mandates.
+Employees shall not accept or engage in any activity, business, or employment during or after working hours that would conflict with the interests of the Town or interfere with the unbiased ability of the employee to discharge their duty to the public in the best interest of the Town.
+The Town retains the right to determine what constitutes a conflict of interest in accordance with appropriate Federal, State, and local statutes, regulations, ordinances, and mandates.